OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 | ``DISK_TYPE``   | ``BLOCK``                                                                                   |
 +-----------------+---------------------------------------------------------------------------------------------+

 The following examples illustrate the creation of an LVM datastore using a template.
-In this case we will use the Host ``host01`` as one of our OpenNebula LVM-enabled Nodes.
+In this case we will use the Host ``host01`` as one of our OpenNebula LVM-enabled Hosts.

 .. code::